 - Authority.
 Predators in positions of power may use their authority to take advantage of someone with less power.

-- Lack of a support Individuals who don’t have a strong support system may not have someone they can confide in if they were attacked.
+- Lack of support.
+Individuals who don’t have a strong support system may not have someone they can confide in if they are attacked.
 An abuser may see this and start to target that individual.

 Omaha Archdiocese Sexual Assault Accusations